Perfectoid fields in the language of rings: Perfectoid fields in the language of rings

 We now show that for fields of characteristic $0$, the $\Lring$-reduct of the class $\mathcal{C}_p^\mathrm{val}$ is $\Lring$-elementary and is the indeed the $\Lring$-elementary class generated by all perfectoid fields of mixed characteristic $(0,p)$.
 We begin with the following well-known observations:

-\begin{lemma} \begin{enumerate} \item Admitting a henselian valuation of mixed characteristic $(0,p)$ is an $\Lring$-elementary property. \item The valuation ring of any unramified henselian valuation of mixed characteristic $(0,p)$ (i.e., $v(p)$ minimum positive) is $\Lring$-definable without parameters (by a formula depending only on $p$).
-Thus, admitting an unramified henselian valuation of mixed characteristic $(0,p)$ is an $\Lring$-elementary property. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item Admitting a henselian valuation of mixed characteristic $(0,p)$ is preserved under $\Lring$-elementary equivalence (see also \cite[Proposition 2.1]{AJ15}): if $K \equiv L$ and $K$ admits a henselian valuation $v$ of mixed characteristic, any common ultrapower of $K$ and $L$ also admits a henselian valuation of mixed characteristic (namely $v^\mathcal{U}$).
+\begin{lemma} \begin{enumerate} \item Admitting a henselian valuation of mixed characteristic $(0,p)$ is $\Lring$-axiomatizable. \item The valuation ring of any unramified henselian valuation of mixed characteristic $(0,p)$ (i.e., $v(p)$ minimum positive) is $\Lring$-definable without parameters (by a formula depending only on $p$).
+Thus, admitting an unramified henselian valuation of mixed characteristic $(0,p)$ is $\Lring$-axiomatizable. \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate} \item Admitting a henselian valuation of mixed characteristic $(0,p)$ is preserved under $\Lring$-elementary equivalence (this is also shown in \cite[Proposition 2.1]{AJ15}): assume $K \equiv L$ and $K$ admits a henselian valuation $v$ of mixed characteristic.
+By the Keisler-Shelah Theorem (\cite[Theorem 6.1.15]{changkeisler}), there is an ultrafilter $\mathcal{U}$ with $K^\mathcal{U} \cong L^\mathcal{U}$ as fields.
+Note that $K^\mathcal{U}$ also admits a henselian valuation of mixed characteristic (namely $v^\mathcal{U}$).
 Restricting $v^\mathcal{U}$ to $L$ gives a henselian valuation (since $L$ is relatively algebraically closed in the ultrapower), which is of mixed characteristic (as $p \in \mathfrak{m}_{v^\mathcal{U}}$).
-Finally, note that any ultraproduct of fields admitting a henselian valuation of mixed characteristic $(0,p)$ also admits a henselian valuation of characteristic $(0,p)$ (cf.~\cite[Theorem 4.1.9]{changkeisler}). \item Any mixed characteristic henselian valuation $(K,v)$ with $v(p)$ minimum positive is $\Lring$-definable by a classical result of Robinson: For $p\neq 2$, the formula $\varphi_p(x): (\exists y) [1 + px^2 = y^2]$ defines $\mathcal{O}_v$, for $p=2$, $\Oo_v$ is definable by $\varphi_2(x): (\exists y) [1 + 2x^3 = y^3]$.
-Thus, admitting a henselian valuation of mixed characteristic $(0,p)$ which is unramified is preserved under $\Lring$-elementary equivalence and ultraproducts. \end{enumerate} In both cases, we conclude by \cite[4.1.12]{changkeisler}. \end{proof}
+Thus, admitting a henselian valuation of mixed characteristic is preserved under $\Lring$-elementary equivalence.
+Since the class of henselian valued fields of mixed characteristic $(0,p)$ is $\mathcal{L}_\mathrm{val}$-elementary, its reduct to $\Lring$ is closed under ultraproducts by Fact \ref{fact}(2).
+Thus, admitting a henselian valuation of mixed characteristic $(0,p)$ is $\Lring$-axiomatizable by Fact \ref{fact}(1). \item Any mixed characteristic henselian valuation $(K,v)$ with $v(p)$ minimum positive is $\Lring$-definable by a classical result of Robinson: For $p\neq 2$, the formula $\varphi_p(x): (\exists y) [1 + px^2 = y^2]$ defines $\mathcal{O}_v$, for $p=2$, $\Oo_v$ is definable by $\varphi_2(x): (\exists y) [1 + 2x^3 = y^3]$.
+Thus, if $K$ admits a henselian valuation $v$ of mixed characteristic $(0,p)$ with $v(p)$ minimum positive, then so does any $L\equiv K$: the set defined by $\varphi_p(x)$ in $L$ is the valuation ring of a valuation $w$ with $(K,v) \equiv (L,w)$.
+Moreover, admitting a henselian valuation of mixed characteristic $(0,p)$ which is unramified is preserved under ultraproducts by Fact \ref{fact}(2).
+We conclude once again by Fact \ref{fact}(1). \end{enumerate} \end{proof}